|Nutrition Facts (per serving)|

 You can make this jam with fresh fruit or with frozen blueberries.
 Look for local blueberries in the summer at farmers' markets or orchard stands.
 It's best to use firm, plump berries and to avoid those that are wrinkled, shriveled, or have developed a white "bloom."

-- Crush the berries in a large bowl using a potato masher or a flat-bottomed glass.
+Crush berries in a large bowl using a potato masher or a flat-bottomed glass.
 It's best to crush one layer at a time.
-Alternatively, you can process the berries batch by batch in your food processor.
-You can crush them as much or as little as you prefer.
+Alternatively, you can process berries batch by batch in a food processor.
+Crush them as much or as little as you prefer.

-- Add the lemon juice.
-Stir in the sugar and let stand for 10 minutes or until the sugar is dissolved.
-Stir it occasionally to help the berries and sugar mix.
+Add lemon juice.
+Stir in sugar and let stand for 10 minutes or until sugar is dissolved.
+Stir occasionally to help berries and sugar mix.

-- In a large saucepan, mix the pectin with the water; bring to a full boil.
+In a large saucepan, mix pectin with water; bring to a full boil.
 Boil, stirring constantly, for one minute.

-- Pour the hot pectin mixture into the berries; stir for about 3 to 4 minutes.
+Pour hot pectin mixture into berries; stir for about 3 to 4 minutes.

-- Pour the fruit mixture into freezer containers or small canning jars, leaving 1/2-inch headspace.
+Pour fruit mixture into freezer containers or small canning jars, leaving 1/2-inch headspace.

-- Cover immediately and let stand at room temperature for 24 hours.
-This allows the jam to firm up.
+Cover immediately and let stand at room temperature for 24 hours.
+This allows jam to firm up.